pranjalboruah2025/Woolf_MLDM_Pranjal-Boruah/README.md

 # - Analyzed the clusters to provide actionable recommendations for the HR department.
 #
 # This analysis allows the company to offer tailored non-monetary incentives, ensuring employees receive rewards that truly match their interests.

-# %%
-# Optionally, save the final dataset with cluster labels to a CSV for reporting
-df.to_csv("employee_reward_clusters.csv", index=False)
-print("Final data with cluster labels has been saved as 'employee_reward_clusters.csv'.")